qmk/qmk_firmware/FAQ-Keymap.md

 - http://en.wikipedia.org/wiki/Unicode_input

-### Apple keyboard Fn
+## Apple/Mac keyboard Fn
 Not supported.

-Apple keyboard sends keycode for Fn unlike most of other keyboards.
+Apple/Mac keyboard sends keycode for Fn unlike most of other keyboards.
 I think you can send Apple Fn key using Apple venter specific Page 0xff01 and usage 0x0003.
 But you have to change HID Report Descriptor for this, of course.

 https://opensource.apple.com/source/IOHIDFamily/IOHIDFamily-606.1.7/IOHIDFamily/AppleHIDUsageTables.h